canokeys/canokey-documentation/content/userguide/OpenPGP.md

 One may disable Signature PIN (forcesig) after one enables touch policy for convenience with little loss of security.

+Touch policy is only applicable when using USB interface.

 ## Using GnuPG

 Please refer to the [GNU Privacy Handbook](https://gnupg.org/gph/en/manual.html) at the moment.